mahmoudelembaby/DoubleBagger/README.md

 Data Engineering miniProject using Python, Django, Pandas, PostgreSQL

-the project go over the following:
+- the project go over the following:

-Build an absolute barebones Django app with a Relational Database Management System (RDBMS)

-Illustrate the use of a PostgresSQL database attached to the Django app

-move data in and out between different formats and platforms
+Build an absolute barebones Django app with a Relational Database Management System (RDBMS) and using PostgresSQL database attached to the Django app, we can move data in and out between different formats and platforms.